-The University of Tampa’s Doctor of Nursing Practice program is designed for advanced practice registered nurses (APRNs) living in Florida.
+The new post-master's Doctor of Nursing Practice (DNP) degree continues a tradition of excellence in nursing education at The University of Tampa.
+The DNP is designed for advanced practice registered nurses (APRNs) living in Florida.
 This convenient, online program consists of 30 credit hours spread over six semesters.

 Doctorate-prepared nurses are increasingly in demand.
-UT’s DNP graduates gain:
+Don't get left behind!

 Office of Graduate and Continuing Studies